-Lawmakers in the U.S. Senate and U.S. House of Representatives have introduced legislation that would make it easier for student loans to be forgiven in Los Angeles Bankruptcy.
+Lawmakers in the U.S. Senate and U.S. House of Representatives have introduced legislation that would make it easier for student loans to be forgiven in Woodland Hills Bankruptcy.

 According to U.S. News & World Report‚ the law would seek to restore the ability to discharge commercial student loans in bankruptcy proceedings‚ reversing a 2005 change to the law for borrowers who find themselves unable to make payments on their loans.
 Some 6.7 percent of loans in California go into default‚ according to the U.S. Department of Education.